-Not all right wing groups during the early 1930s styled themselves as fascists and adopted the rhetoric of new men.
+Not all right-wing groups during the early 1930s styled themselves as fascists and adopted the rhetoric of new men.
 Grigore Forţu, for example, a teacher at an elite school in Bucharest, established the Citizen’s Block in 1930 and then the Romanian Brotherhood in 1935.
-Forţu was ideologically similar to the Legion and praised it in his newspaper, one of his supporters writing that Romania needed ‘a man with authority, harsh and righteous, with an iron first that is ready to strike’.
+Forţu was ideologically similar to the Legion and praised it in his newspaper, one of his supporters writing that Romania needed “a man with authority, harsh and righteous, with an iron first that is ready to strike.”
 Nonetheless, he refused to subordinate himself to Codreanu and rejected fascism’s openness to the lower classes by associating himself primarily with lawyers, doctors, and generals.
-Similarly, the economist Mihail Manoilescu maintained close ties to Codreanu from 1934 onwards.
+Similarly, the economist Mihail Manoilescu maintained close ties to Codreanu from 1934 onward.
 He wrote prefaces for legionary publications, spoke at legionary events, and offered to subsidize a legionary newspaper, but his Corporatist League did not seek to create new men and did not engage in the sorts of marches or street violence that the Legion was famous for.
 Another right-wing organization, the Block of the Generation of 1922, represented veterans of the student movement opposed to Codreanu.
 Instead of swearing oaths and donning uniforms, their meetings involved formal speeches by government ministers with patriotic exhortations to serve one’s country.

-In 1935, a dissident of the National Peasant Party, Alexandru Vaida-Voevod, established The Romanian Front and advocated for a ‘numerus valachius’ that would limit the number of Jews allowed to practice certain professions.
-Contemporaries were convinced that Vaida-Voevod’s antisemitism was opportunistic posturing, and a testimony to the Legion’s popularity that a relatively mainstream politician should try and imitate it.
-Vaida-Voevod called the legionaries his ‘children’ because when he was prime minister in 1932 he had allowed them to campaign freely, thus giving them their early electoral successes.
-Members of The Romanian Front held mass rallies, paraded in uniforms and national dress, spoke about ‘national reawakening’, and organized paramilitary violence.
-In a similar move, that year King Carol II established The Sentinels of the Fatherland, a youth organization that encouraged physical fitness, staged marches and uniformed mass meetings, and preached ‘faith and work for king and country’.
-In 1937 The Sentinels ran summer camps for youth aged seven to eighteen and refused to allow anyone in this age range to attend legionary camps on the grounds that the state had provided much better camps of its own.
-At these camps young people played sport, listened to patriotic speeches and performed community service, mirroring the activities on offer at legionary camps.
+In 1935, a dissident of the National Peasant Party, Alexandru Vaida-Voevod, established The Romanian Front and advocated for a numerus valachius that would limit the number of Jews allowed to practice certain professions.
+Contemporaries were convinced that Vaida-Voevod’s anti-Semitism was opportunistic posturing and a testimony to the Legion’s popularity that a relatively mainstream politician should try and imitate.
+Vaida-Voevod called the legionaries his “children” because when he was prime minister in 1932 he had allowed them to campaign freely, thus giving them their early electoral successes.
+Members of The Romanian Front held mass rallies, paraded in uniforms and national dress, spoke about “national reawakening,” and organized paramilitary violence.
+In a similar move, that year King Carol II established The Sentinels of the Fatherland, a youth organization that encouraged physical fitness, staged marches and uniformed mass meetings, and preached “faith and work for king and country.”
+In 1937, The Sentinels ran summer camps for youth aged seven to eighteen and refused to allow anyone in this age range to attend legionary camps on the grounds that the state had provided much better camps of its own.
+At these camps young people played sport, listened to patriotic speeches, and performed community service, mirroring the activities on offer at legionary camps.
 The king encouraged university students to join the Office for the Education of Romanian Youth (ONEF) and the Royal Foundations, giving out scholarships and commandeering university buildings and other public spaces for their activities.